 2. Always check the ingredients!
 Take a look at the side of the box and make sure the ingredients are all natural.
 Earlier this week I thought I’d discovered a great tea, but its ingredients were green tea, freeze-dried strawberries and flavour.
 What is flavour?
 Hmm I’ll stick to all natural thanks

 3. Ginger root tea is a great remedy for nausea, or to help boost circulation!
 If you are taking it for anti nausea properties place a coaster over the top of the mug for 20 mins to prevent evaporation of the essential oils as the root steeps.
 This is where the anti nausea properties are – great for morning sickness!

 4. A mesh tea ball is a must have for any tea heads out there!
 They’re great for brewing single cups of loose-leaf tea.
 PLUS, using one of these makes your tea habit more sustainable and affordable!
 Win win!

 5. Look for herbal tea blends containing licorice root if you like to add sugar to your tea.
 You will be surprised at how sweet it tastes and you won’t need to add sugar anymore

-6. Getting a take away?
+6. Getting a take away and forgot your reusable mug?
 Take off the lid as soon as you can or better yet, ask for a tea without a lid.
 The plastic used for takeaway cup lids is full of BPA, a nasty hormone disruptor, especially when heated by liquids inside.

 7. Watch out for use of citric acid in teas with “lemon” or that are lemon flavoured.
 It’s not hard to find ones using 100% natural ingredients and your body will be greatful.